-Carthage, Watertown & Sackets Harbor Rail Road Depot Built in 1871, Becomes Marcy-Buck Building
+Carthage, Watertown & Sackets Harbor Rail Road Depot, Built in 1871, Becomes Marcy-Buck Building

-Before becoming the Marcy-Buck building, which was only one of many variations of business names attributed to Richard Marcy‘s initial coal business over the years, the three story brick building on the corner of Mill and Factory Streets was initially built as a passenger depot for the Carthage, Watertown & Sackets Harbor Rail Road, herein known simply as CW&SHRR.
+Before becoming the Marcy-Buck building, which was only one of many variations of business names attributed to Richard Marcy‘s initial coal business over the years, the three-story brick building on the corner of Mill and Factory Streets was initially built as a passenger depot for the Carthage, Watertown & Sackets Harbor Rail Road, herein known simply as CW&SHRR.

-(Note: It was actually the Utica and Black River Rail Road which was built in stages and consolidated as part of the New York Central Rail Road, but went by CW&SHRR which finished the line to Sackets Harbor in 1875.)
+(Note: It was actually the Utica and Black River Rail Road which was built in stages and consolidated as part of the New York Central Rail Road, but went by CW&SHRR, which finished the line to Sackets Harbor in 1875.)

-Richard Marcy was born in Kildare, Ireland and came to the United States as a three year old when his parents settled in Utica, N.Y.
-He became involved with the railroad, specifically, the Black River Rail Road, at an early age and worked as part of the construction gang to build it.
+Richard Marcy was born in Kildare, Ireland, and came to the United States as a three-year-old when his parents settled in Utica, N.Y.
+He became involved with the railroad, specifically the Black River Rail Road, at an early age and worked as part of the construction gang to build it.
 Upon its completion, he would be the first conductor of a freight and passenger train on the new line.

-By May of 1871, the CW&SHRR had incorporated and the tracks for the Carthage and Watertown Rail Road portion was progressing through the city of Watertown with the new passenger depot at the junction of Factory and Mill Streets underway as well.
-As noted, but 1875, the stretch to Sackets Harbor would be completed.
+By May of 1871, the CW&SHRR had incorporated and the tracks for the Carthage and Watertown Rail Road portion was progressing through the city of Watertown, with the new passenger depot at the junction of Factory and Mill Streets underway as well.
+As noted, but in 1875, the stretch to Sackets Harbor would be completed.

 As told in Through Eleven Decades of History: Watertown by Joel H. Monroe —